 Bodega Toscanini sits on Ruta 69 in Canelones, Uruguay's most densely planted wine corridor, and holds a Pearl 2 Star Prestige rating for 2025.
 The winery operates within a regional tradition where Italian immigrant heritage and Atlantic-influenced viticulture converge, producing wines shaped as much by cellar decisions as by terroir.
-For visitors exploring Canelones wine country, it occupies a distinct position in a peer set built around quality-focused, estate-driven production.
+For visitors exploring Canelones wine country, it occupies a distinct position in a comparable set built around quality-focused, estate-driven production.

 Canelones Wine Country and the Road to Ruta 69